 The wrong red pill

-The manosphere is a shapeshifter that disguises itself as a safe space for those wishing to become ‘high-value’ men.
-Just as the red pill in the Matrix exposed Neo to the real world, the manosphere promises to show men how the world works and how to dominate in every important category: relationships, finances and appearance.
+The manosphere is a shapeshifter, disguising itself as a safe space for ‘high-value’ men.
+Like the red pill in the Matrix exposing Neo to the real world, the manosphere vows to show men the inner workings of the world.
+It promises total domination in every important category: relationships, finances and appearance.
+The problem is that this space is an echo chamber of grifters who sell solutions to impressionable men.
+Solutions that they never seem to use themselves.

 On his podcast, red pill influencer David Cooley claimed that when it comes to dating, single mothers are for “recreational use” only.
-He also states that stepfathers are ‘beta males’ wasting their time raising someone else’s child.
-Yet that did not stop him from dating a single mother and becoming a stepfather of three.
-Cooley is not the only hypocrite in the manosphere.
+He calls stepdads ‘beta males,’ wasting their time raising someone else’s child.
+That did not stop him from dating a single mother and becoming a stepfather of three.
+Cooley is not the only hypocrite.
+The red pill gym bros are on steroids, and the relationship gurus are not in healthy unions.
+Even worse, the financial alpha males steal from their loyal audiences through crypto-meme rug pulls.

 The power of the natural world